 If the above was read in as a text file (using OpenGroup /text), a new group called textn where n is a number would be generated.
 The group would contain three vectors called time, Voltage1 and Voltage2.
-The vectors Voltage1 and Voltage2 would have a reference of Time.
-Time itself would not have a reference.
+The vectors Voltage1 and Voltage2 would have a Voltage2 would have a Voltage3 reference.